 - RAW.
 This pin is used for supplying raw voltage to the board.
 You can power connect an external power supply ranging from 5V to 12 V.

-- Reset: Pro Mini board comes with a 2 Reset Pins, which comes handy if the board hangs up in the middle of the running program, making this pin LOW will reset the board.
+- Reset: Pro Mini board comes with 2 Reset Pins, which comes in handy if the board hangs up in the middle of the running program, making this pin LOW will reset the board.

 Programming Header Pins

-- Programming Header: FTDI six-pin programmer is connected with these pins and is used to upload programming code on Pro Mini board.
+- Programming Header: FTDI six-pin programmer is connected with these pins and is used to upload programming code on the Pro Mini board.